What You’ll Learn 🖥️

 Graph type options

-The graph type option has four modes:
+The Graph Type option offers four modes:

 Single X-axis: Allows only one channel X-axis.
 The first assigned channel is used for the X-axis, up to 4 following channels on the Y-axis.